solana-labs/solana/docs/src/terminology.md

 ## smart contract

-A set of constraints that once satisfied, signal to a program that some predefined account updates are permitted.
+A program on a blockchain that can read and modify accounts over which it has control.

 ## sol

-The [native token](terminology.md#native-token) tracked by a [cluster](terminology.md#cluster) recognized by the company Solana.
+The [native token](terminology.md#native-token) of a Solana [cluster](terminology.md#cluster).

+## Solana Program Library (SPL)

+A library of programs on Solana such as spl-token that facilitates tasks such as creating and using tokens

 ## stake